UniMMAD: Unified Multi-Modal and Multi-Class Anomaly Detection via MoE-Driven Feature Decompression: Experiments

 \textbf{Task isolation within MoE.} Fig.~\ref{fig:MInMoE_And_Activation}(a) shows that C‑MoE assigns distinct experts to different domains, mitigating interference across modalities and classes.
 C‑MoE also dynamically adjusts the number of selected experts to match dataset complexity.
 For example, MulSen-AD exhibits high intra-class variability, while MVTec-3D introduces even more complex modality variations, thereby requiring more experts.
 Compared to fixed reconstruction pathways, C‑MoE offers greater flexibility and scalability.

 \textbf{MoE in MoE.} To evaluate parameter efficiency, we compared MoE‑in‑MoE with plain MoE under different expert configurations.
 The number of MoE‑in‑MoE experts is fixed at 32.
 The number of base experts serving as the primary source of parameters is variable.
-Fig.~\ref{fig:MInMoE_And_Activation} (b) shows MoE‑in‑MoE matches plain MoE performance while using only 75\% of the parameters.
+Fig.~\ref{fig:MInMoE_And_Activation} (b) shows that MoE-in-MoE achieves performance comparable to the plain MoE while using 75\% fewer parameters.
 With the increasing number of parameters, the performance gains of MoE-in-MoE gradually saturate.